sneko/dotfiles/README.md

 # sneko's 🫥files

-> These are my dotfiles for my daily usage, if you want to quick start a setup and get the same terminal style... you can use it by cloning the repository and follow instructions below.
+> These are my dotfiles for my daily usage, if you want to quick start a setup and get the same terminal style... you can use it by cloning the repository and following instructions below.
 >
-> Note: it's very likely you will customize my settings then, so probably better to fork the repository to keep your own backup.
+> Note: it's very likely you would customize my settings then, so probably better to fork the repository to keep your own backup.
 By the way... don't forget to replace the nickname `sneko` where appropriate ;)

 ![screenshot](docs/screenshots/terminal.png)